 The exact details of most of the 20 operations are very specific and dependent on the exact nature of your business.
 We can talk through your precise business needs at a free consultation online via zoom, or in person.

 Once you start hiring people, you need to transfer 20% of their salaries (tax withholding) to the Georgian Government.
-For Georgian resident employees there is also the additional 2%+2% for their contribution into the compulsory pension fund (this is 2% on salary fund, and 2% on gross salary)
+For employees who are Georgian permanent residents or citizens, there is also the additional 2%+2% for their contribution into the compulsory pension fund (this is 2% on salary fund, and 2% on gross salary).

 Taking dividends, rather than a salary, can continue regardless of how many employees the company takes on.

 If you carry out an economic activity where the gross amount of VAT taxable turnover during any continuous 12 calendar months exceeds 100,000 GEL, then you need to immediately register your business as a VAT taxpayer.
 The VAT tax rate in Georgia is 18%.

 You can also become a VAT taxpayer voluntarily, before the 100,000 GEL threshold.
 Certain business activities are exempt from VAT with or without deduction; depending on your specific case, you might have the benefits of not paying VAT, but when purchasing services or products from other VAT taxpayers, you are able to get that VAT returned.